- Height: 50 to 80 feet, with a 20 to 40-foot spread (grows taller in the wild)

 - Light: Full sun to part shade

-- Soil: Dry to moist
+- Soil: Dry to moist, sandy or rocky

 - Fun fact: White Pine was the most valuable commodity of the early settlers and by the 1700s the most sought-after tree in the world.
 To protect the White Pine from complete devastation New York created the Adirondack Park in the 1890s.

-More photos and information here
+More information and native range here

 It has a distinctive, plum-like outline, with branches that grow horizontal and in tiers making it a popular Christmas tree.
 It produces feathery clusters of light- to blue-green needles and cones of 6 to 8 inches.